 Is the Amazon FBA Ninja all it's made out to be?

 This painstakingly detailed review, just updated in August 2020, was written by a person who is actually successful in the Amazon FBA business model.

 Why should you read my Zon Ninja Masterclass review?

 - I am an actual Amazon FBA Seller having created and sold three different brands on Bezo's platform.

 - I have actually gone through Kevin's course (as evidenced by the details below).

 Since Kevin initially made the full course in the summer of 2017, how does the course compare to those made in 2020?
-Does the FBA Ninja stand the test of time?
-Should you invest in Kevin's course or Tanner J Fox?
+Does the FBA Ninja (aka the Zon Ninja Course) stand the test of time?
+Should you invest in Kevin's course or Tanner J Fox's?

-I will go over this course, both its pros and cons, explaining where I see it is still current and where it needs to be refreshed.
+I'll go over this course, sharing both its pros and cons, explaining where I see it is still current and where it needs to be refreshed.

 Additionally, can people still be successful using the FBA biz model this year?
 If so, how?